 What can I expect to gain from intensive aphasia treatment?

-People with aphasia who participate in intensive treatment improve faster than when compared to non-intensive treatment.
-In some cases, certain communication skills will improve during intensive treatment that may not improve during non-intensive treatment.
 See our Case Studies section online for actual treatment results.
 Each person with aphasia is different, but each person makes progress.
 See our programs page for more information about what to expect.

 What does the Aphasia Center do differently than outpatient facilities?

 You will not receive the same treatment or do the same tasks that you would at a typical outpatient facility.
 Instead of treating the aphasia, we treat the person.
 Your individual strengths, difficulties, and interests guide your therapy plan while you become more independent.

 Ready for a breakthrough?
 Don’t wait, our small program fills quickly.